conmaol/maglocunus/AI/LLMs/tokenisation.md

 - The input word `bards` is tokenised as `" b", "ards"`.
 - The input word `unsung` is tokenised as `" uns", "ung"`.

 Note that the sub-word tokeniser used in GPT-4 seems to have little understanding of English word morphology though!
 For the two words which have been split up, this has been done in a very counterintuitive manner.
-It would make a lot more linguistic sense to analyse:
+It would have made a lot more linguistic sense to analyse:
-- `bards` as `bard+s` rather than as `b+ards`
+- `bards` as `bard + s` rather than as `b + ards`
-- `unsung` as `un+sung` rather than as `uns+ung`
+- `unsung` as `un + sung` rather than as `uns + ung`

-In addition, there are some words which arguably should be split up by the tokeniser but are not:
+In addition, there are some words which arguably should have been split up by the tokeniser but were not:
-- `preceded` could surely be analysed as `precede+d`, or perhaps even as `pre+cede+d`.
+- `preceded` could surely be analysed as `precede + d`, or perhaps even as `pre + cede + d`.

-To give another example, the GPT-4 tokeniser parses the word `antidisestablishmentarianism` as `ant+idis+est+ablishment+arian+ism` rather than the more sensible `anti+dis+establish+ment+arian+ism`.
+To give another example, the GPT-4 tokeniser parses the word `antidisestablishmentarianism` as `ant + idis + est + ablishment + arian + ism` rather than the more sensible `anti + dis + establish + ment + arian + ism`.

 Thus, the GPT-4 tokeniser could more accurately be described as a *linguistically naive* sub-word tokeniser.